Community Development Policy and Practice (M.A.)

 - 2

-A variety of elective courses are offered throughout the program.
-This can also include DPP 990 Independent Study.
-Students wishing to pursue elective courses outside of the MCD program should consult with their MCD Graduate Academic Advisor for guidance and approval.
+A variety of MCD elective courses and other Carsey graduate courses are offered each term (ELECTIVES).
+This includes the MCD Independent Study course (DPP 990) taken under the guidance of an MCD faculty member.
+Students wishing to pursue elective courses outside of the MCD program should consult with their Graduate Academic Advisor for guidance and approval.

 First Year | ||